halmasieh/bikesharing/README.md

 1- [Bike Journey 1](https://public.tableau.com/profile/homa.almasieh#!/vizhome/BikeJourney1/MinimumTripduration?publish=yes):

-i) Chechout Times for Users: We analyze the length of time that bikes are checked out for all riders.
+i) **Chechout Times for Users**: We analyze the length of time that bikes are checked out for all riders.
 As shown in the visualization,